 Fluid Construction Grammar supports different ways to organize the inventory of constructions into networks.
 This is not just usable for descriptive purposes only.
 It plays an important role in streamlining the processes deciding which construction to consider first.
 Networks become increasingly more important as the complexity, multifunctionality, and size of a grammar grows.
 This chapter shows how networks of constructions are represented in FCG and how they are used to optimize language processing.
 Two examples are explored in more detail.
 The first example concerns family relations of specificity between constructions and the second one concerns conditional dependencies.

-This list is based on CrossRef data as of 10 july 2018.
+This list is based on CrossRef data as of 7 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.